The word’s first AI assistant thoughtfully designed for Key Account Managers

 The need for it

-Being the preeminent social network has its advantages – and Sales Navigator provides more contact data than the limited access of the free version.
+Being the preeminent social network has its advantages, and Sales Navigator provides more contact data than the limited access of the free version.
 Sales teams can unlock more people in their search results during prospecting.
-Sales Navigator allows for filtering contacts based on engagement, interactions, and social behaviours and events.
+With buying circles growing and deals moving fast, Sales Navigator simplifies prospecting and helps account managers focus their efforts, ensuring no critical stakeholder or signal is missed in 2026.

 What it does